yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

 ### <a id=family-farm>Turn it into a family farm</a>

-Finally, Proposition 19 allows parents to transfer the first $1 million of assessed value of each “family farm”.
+Finally, Proposition 19 allows parents to transfer the first $1 million of assessed value discount of each “family farm”.

 What’s a family farm, you might wonder?
 It turns out that a family farm is defined extremely broadly.
 A family farm is defined as “any real property which is under cultivation or which is being used for pasture or grazing, or that is used to produce any agricultural commodity, as that term is defined in Section [51201 of the Government Code](http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=GOV&sectionNum=51201.)
 [Williamson Act] as that section read on January 1, 2020”, which in turn is “any and all plant and animal products produced in this state for commercial purposes…”.
 But you don’t have to follow any other Williamson Act clauses; the property does not have to be 100 acres, for example.
 And what does “produce” mean anyway?
 Does fermenting beer or making jam count?
 Does cooking food or making cabinets count as “producing” an “agricultural commodity”?
 It’s up to the courts now.

 And then there’s the question of the occupancy requirement.
 Family homes require the parent and child to live in the house.
 But do family farms require you to live on it?
 From the sneaky legal language, it appears that there is no occupancy requirement for family farms, since [Sec.
 2.1](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=CONS&sectionNum=SEC.%202.1.&article=XIII%20A)(c)(3) says to replace any reference to “family home” with “family farm” in (1) and (2), but the transferee occupancy requirement in (5) is not replaced and only applies to “family home” so would not apply to “family farm”, and the transferor occupancy requirement in the definition of “family home” does not apply to “family farm” either.
 So apparently you don’t need to live on a family farm in order to transfer it to a child with the same low assessment.

 So if you own some property that is zoned for growing anything, consider turning it into a farm in order to save taxes.
 For example, if you own a warehouse, maybe you rent it to a company that will install some grow lights and turn it into your family marijuana farm (Proposition 19 doesn’t require the owner to do the farming himself).
-In addition, if your farm is assessed at more than $1 million, you may be able to subdivide it into lots that are assessed under $1 million in order to transfer it to a child in chunks that can be excluded.
+In addition, if your farm’s value is more than $1 million above its assessed value, you may be able to subdivide it into lots that are each worth less than $1 million above the assessed value in order to transfer it to a child in chunks that can be excluded.
 There is no limit on how many family farms you can transfer to a child.

 But for any other property that the parent does not live in at the time of transfer and that cannot be used as a “family farm”, you’re probably out of luck.